RedHatOfficial/openshift-artifactory-apache-reverse-proxy/README.md

 1. create a Git project on your SCM server, ex: `artifactory-apache-reverse-proxy`
 2. clone the new repo
-3. create a `httpd-cfg` directroy in the new repo
+3. create a `httpd-cfg` directory in the new repo
 4. put the `artifactory-proxy.conf` file in the `httpd-cfg` repo
 5. add, commit, and push the file to the repo
 6. Optional: tag the repo

 ### Generate the Wildcard Certificate for use by the Reverse Proxy
-The Apache Reverse Proxy will be servering multiple endpoints all based on the __Server Name Experssion__ from the __HTTP Settings__ page.
-Therefor a wildcard certificate to match that expression will be needed.
+The Apache Reverse Proxy will be serving multiple endpoints all based on the __Server Name Experssion__ from the __HTTP Settings__ page.
+Therefore a wildcard certificate to match that expression will be needed.
 Be sure the signing request and public/private key include the wildcard FQDN in both the primary and SAN.

 ### Deploy the Artifactory Apache Reverse Proxy

 1. clone this repository
 2. `cd openshift-artifactory-apache-reverse-proxy`
-3. `oc project artifactroy`
+3. `oc project artifactory`
-   * assuming `artifactroy` is the namespace name for where artifactroy is deployed
+   * assuming `artifactory` is the namespace name for where artifactory is deployed
 4. `oc create -f artifactory-apache-reverse-proxy-template.yaml`
-5. Log into OpenSHift
+5. Log into OpenShift
 6. Go to the `artifactory` project
 7. Add to Project -> Select from Project
 8. Selection